1-800-991-0783

 If the physical security systems you’ve purchased can be customized, now is the time to do that.
 Also, determine what physical layout you want your system to have.
 Will any of the integrations you’ve identified require software updates?

 If your new system uses access control, decide which access control methods you will deploy.
-This method could be one you already use at your organization or something separate.
+This could be a method you already use at your organization that you integrate or something separate.

 Correctly implementing a new physical security system requires more work than just setting up some hardware and software.
 You need to define appropriate policies governing the system’s use.
-Who will use it?
-How will it be monitored?
+Who is expected to use it?
+How is it supposed to be monitored?

-You also need to train employees on how to use the system.
+You also need to train employees in how to use the system.
 You’ve invested a great deal of time and money to get this far in your implementation.
-If no one uses your security systems effectively, they will lose value.
+If no one uses the system effectively, your business is losing a lot of value.

 Chapter 3